-Yvonne A. Tamayo taught Advanced Legal Writing and analysis and research at St. Thomas University School of Law in Miami, Fla., from 1991 to 1993.
-She practiced law with J. Patrick Fitzgerald, PA, and Fitzgerald, Portela & Portuondo in Miami and Palm Beach, Fla., from 1988 to 1993.
-She taught Legal Writing, Oral Advocacy, and Church and State at Suffolk University Law School in Boston, Mass., from 1993 to 1996, and taught Civil Procedure and Federal Courts at the University of Orlando School of Law from 1996 to 1998.
+Tamayo taught Advanced Legal Writing at St. Thomas University School of Law in Miami, Florida, from 1991 to 1993.
+She practiced law with Fitzgerald, Portela & Portuondo in Miami and Palm Beach, Florida from 1988 to 1993.
+She taught Legal Writing, Oral Advocacy, and Church and State at Suffolk University Law School in Boston, Massachusetts, from 1993 to 1996, and taught Civil Procedure and Federal Courts at the University of Orlando School of Law from 1996 to 1998.

 In April 2006, Professor Tamayo received the Jerry E. Hudson Award for Excellence in Teaching.
 Named in honor of former Willamette University President Jerry E. Hudson, the award celebrates distinguished teaching and leadership by a member of the faculty.